Azure/azure-sdk-for-c-arduino/examples/Azure_IoT_Adu_ESP32/readme.md

 ## Introduction

-This is a "to-the-point" guide outlining how to run an Azure SDK for Embedded C IoT Hub telemetry sample on an ESP32 microcontroller.
+This is a "to-the-point" guide outlining how to run an Azure SDK for Embedded C ADU sample on an ESP32 microcontroller.
 The command line examples are tailored to Debian/Ubuntu environments.

 ### What is Covered